GildedPleb/eslint-config-current-thing/README.md

 ];
 ```

-`override` will not clear existing rules but is provided in the unlikely case that a given rule needs more fine-tuning; we just don't have the bandwidth to test a thousand rules against each other.
+`override` will not clear existing rules but is provided in the unlikely case that a given rule needs more fine-tuning,

 `disable` takes precedence over `override`.